-An old-fashioned beach destination with modern flair, Rehoboth Beach is one of the mid-Atlantic's most popular beach towns.
-Though garnering the nickname, "The Nation's Summer Capital," Rehoboth is truly a year-round destination with quality entertainment, cosmopolitan dining, one-of-a-kind shopping and recreation for all ages.
+A quaint beach destination with modern flair, Rehoboth Beach is one of the mid-Atlantic’s most popular beach towns.
+Though garnering the nickname, “The Nation’s Summer Capital,” Rehoboth is truly a year-round destination with quality entertainment, cosmopolitan dining, one-of-a-kind shopping and recreation for all ages.

 On the Water Activities in Dewey Beach and Rehoboth Beach

 Spend a day at Rehoboth’s waterpark or at the ocean for an afternoon of swimming, surfing or just leisurely floating in the waves.
 Of course, relaxing in the rays is one of the main reasons people come to Rehoboth.
 The beaches are clean and spacious enough for folks to spread out and enjoy a little time in the sun.

 Water activities are a big part of enjoying these Delaware beaches year-round.
 Whether you rent bright-hued, stand-up paddleboards, paddle through calm waters in a kayak or catch the summer breeze from a small sailboat, there are many possibilities for enjoying the water that go beyond a quick dip.
 For an added dose of adventure, hop aboard a jet ski or try skim boarding or parasailing in Dewey Beach.
 You can take a three-hour kiteboarding lesson or glide through local waters on a full-sized surfboard.
 In addition, eco-tours by kayak will introduce your family to water-loving wildlife as well as a water taxi across the bay.